openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 - to sign and validate the Holder's signature on the Verifiable Presentation
 - to sign and validate the Verifier's signature on the Presentation Request

-Issuers, Holders, and Verifiers MUST support P-256 (secp256r1) as a key type with the ES256 JWT algorithm [@!RFC7518] for the creation and the verification of the above signatures.
+Issuers, Holders, and Verifiers MUST support P-256 (secp256r1) as a key type with the ES256 JWT algorithm [@!RFC7518] for the creation and verification of the above signatures.

-When using this profile alongside other cryptosuites, each entity SHOULD make it explicit in its metadata which other algorithms and key types are supported for the cryptographic operations.
+When using this profile alongside other crypto suites, each entity SHOULD make it explicit in its metadata which other algorithms and key types are supported for the cryptographic operations.

 # Hash Algorithms